TuanAnh0108/Internal-Assessment/CriteriaC.md

 a.
 Disable the Generate button after it is pressed

-After pressing generate quizz, the programm will disable the button so that the users cannot generate ans reset the quizz
+After pressing **generate button**, the programm will disable the button so that the users cannot generate or reset the quizz.

 ```.py
 self.pushButton.setEnabled(False)